 Click here to view the original plans for 297 Commonwealth, and click here for further information about the land between the north side of Commonwealth and Alley 428, from Gloucester to Hereford.

 Jessie Draper purchased the land for 297 Commonwealth on May 16, 1899, from George A. Nickerson, the eastern 45 feet of a 78 foot wide lot he had purchased on January 19, 1895, from Gordon Dexter.
 George and Ellen (Touzalin) Nickerson had built their home at 303 Commonwealth on the western 33 feet of the lot, and when they sold Jessie Draper the lot to the east, they specified that only a single-family dwelling could be built at 297 Commonwealth and that no bay or bow could be built within ten feet of 303 Commonwealth.

 The land where 297 Commonwealth and 303 Commonwealth were built previously had been part of a 185 foot parcel purchased by building contractor George Wheatland, Jr., on May 10, 1872, from a real estate investment trust formed by Grenville Temple Winthrop Braman, Henry Dwight Hyde, and Frank William Andrews.
-It was part of one of four tracts of land purchased by the trust on March 1, 1872, from the Boston Water Power Company.
+It was part of one of several tracts of land purchased by the trust on March 1, 1872, from the Boston Water Power Company.

 Click here for an index to the deeds for 297 Commonwealth.

 By the 1900-1901 winter season, George and Jessie Draper had made 297 Commonwealth their Boston home.
 Their two surviving children — Wickliffe Preston Draper and Helen Howard Draper — lived with them.

 Helen Draper married in February of 1917 to Walbridge Smith Taft, the nephew of President William Howard Taft.
 After their marriage, they lived in New York City.